MothScientist/KnucklebonesGo/README.md

 # KnucklebonesGo

-The Knucklebones dice game in Cult of the Lamb.
+The Knucklebones dice game in **Cult of the Lamb**.
 Implemented in Golang, running the game inside the console (bash, cmd)

+_The game is designed for 2 players!_

 ![Master of Chance](master_of_chance.png)